September 2014 Ask the Expert: Coping as a Caregiver

 Though you yourself may not have breast cancer, your loved one’s diagnosis and treatment can have an impact on your life.
 As a caregiver, you may find yourself stressed, worried, tired or overwhelmed out of concern or because of the challenge of balancing your life needs with those of someone else.

-During the month of September, get your questions answered about how to cope with a loved one’s diagnosis, where to go for resources as a caregiver, and when to seek help for yourself if you feel you need it.
+During the month of September, Living Beyond Breast Cancer expert Page Tolbert, LCSW, answered your questions about how to cope with a loved one’s diagnosis, where to go for resources as a caregiver, and when to seek help for yourself if you feel you need it.

 Remember: we cannot provide diagnoses, medical consultations or specific treatment recommendations.
 This service is designed for educational and informational purposes only.
 The information is general in nature.
 For specific healthcare questions or concerns, consult your healthcare provider because treatment varies with individual circumstances.
 The content is not intended in any way to substitute for professional counseling or medical advice